foglang/garbage-allocation/README.md

 #garbage-allocation

-An outline for how html tags map to foglang syntax and constructs
+An outline for how html tags map to fog syntax and constructs

 | html      | foglang                                                                                            |
 | ---------:| -------------------------------------------------------------------------------------------------- |